Teikyo Lab.

 Identify safe parts of pork

-Associate Professor Enomoto has a wide range of research subjects, including cereals, vegetables, and meat.
-For example, in meat research, sphingomyelin, a phospholipid component, was investigated for each tissue of pork.
+Associate Professor Enomoto's research covers a wide range of subjects, including grains, vegetables, and meat.
+For example, in his research on meat, he examined a phospholipid component called sphingomyelin in different tissues of pork.
 Behind this was a sense of crisis about the future of meat.
-In 2015, the World Health Organization (WHO) announced that processed meats such as bacon, ham and sausages are carcinogenic.
-He mentioned that there is a risk of pork and beef.
+In 2015, the World Health Organization (WHO) announced that processed meats such as bacon, ham, and sausages are carcinogenic.
+He mentioned that there is also a risk that pork and beef may be carcinogenic.

-"While WHO has announced its carcinogenicity, it also acknowledges the health benefits of eating meat, but I am concerned that the image of meat is deteriorating in recent years," said Associate Professor Enomoto.
+"While the WHO has announced the carcinogenicity of meat, they also acknowledge the health benefits of consuming meat.
+However, there are concerns that the image of meat has been deteriorating in recent years," says Associate Professor Enomoto.

 Strawberries stored frozen in the laboratory for mass spectrometric imaging